wsdl2phpgenerator/wsdl2phpgenerator/README.md

 A comma-separared list or array of class names to generate.
 All other classes in the WSDL will be ignored.

 This option is deprecated and will be removed in 4.0.0.
-Use `methodNames` instead.
+Use `operationNames` instead.

 ##### Example usage